 The group of researchers, led by Brian Pasley and Robert Knight, professor of psychology and neuroscience at the University of California-Berkeley, were able to “translate” the electrical brain waves or thoughts into words.

-Scientists hope that in the future the new technique, possibly through some specific brain implants and prosthetic devices, will allow patients in coma or with severe speech impairment, provoked by stroke or other disorders, to communicate with those around them.
+Scientists hope that in the future, the new technique, possibly through some specific brain implants and prosthetic devices, will allow patients in coma or with severe speech impairment, provoked by stroke or other disorders, to communicate with those around them.

 Initially, the researchers watched the brain waves of 15 patients while they were hearing several talks.
 Then they used a computer to sort the chaos of the acoustic/electric impulses and signals in order to find out which sound frequencies of words correspond to which brain signals.
 Finally, they managed to associate words with specific waves and signals of the brain.

-The brain seems to break the words it really hears and those of the inner dialog in individual frequencies, typically in the range from 1 to 8.000 Hertz.
-Thus, according to the researchers, a musician (even deaf like Beethoven) can imagine and “hear” a musical piece in his mind.
+The brain seems to break the words it really hears and those of the inner dialog into individual frequencies, typically in the range from 1 to 8.000 Hertz.
+Thus, according to the researchers, a musician (even a deaf one like Beethoven) can imagine and “hear” a musical piece in their mind.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.